 While some may find it easier to identify and track non-payroll related expenditures incurred due to the public health emergency, with respect to COVID-19, there is a bit more consideration that needs to go into payroll related expenditures.
 Guidance released by the Treasury on payroll related expenditures has focused on two terms: “substantially dedicated” and “substantially different use.”
 The following are examples of the types of payroll costs that are considered eligible provided by the Treasury in their frequently asked questions:

-- Costs including payroll of employees that were originally budgeted for but are now being used for a “substantially different use” due entirely to the COVID-19 public health emergency.
+- Costs including payroll of other public employees that were originally budgeted for but are now being used for a “substantially different use” due entirely to the COVID-19 public health emergency.
 However, it is worth noting that “substantially different use” does not mean that their jobs are being completed in a different location or through a different manner.

-Consideration must be given that all employees, including those in public health and public safety, be considered “substantially dedicated” to mitigating or responding to COVID-19 and the work being performed is for a “substantially different use” from their original budgeted purpose.
 These funds were made available within thirty (30) days of enactment of the Cares Act by the Treasury Department directly to states and local governments with populations in excess of 500,000.

 Further, this funding is not considered a grant, but rather other financial assistance under 2 C.F.R. § 200.40 and is subject to the following requirements under Uniform Grant Guidance: